2012 Gayari Sector avalanche: Rescue operation

 By 10 April, the rescue crew had increased to 452 people, 69 of them civilians, with nine pieces of heavy machinery pressed into service for digging out the avalanche site, and had begun excavating five points on the disaster site in search of victims—two with heavy machinery, three without.
 The teams from Germany and Switzerland had arrived in Rawalpindi, joining the American team, which had still not yet reached the site due to weather.
 A seven-man specialist team was using life detection kits and thermal imaging cameras in an attempt to detect any residual body warmth from those buried under the snow and debris.
 The Pakistan Army released a revised list of those missing, the number climbing to 138.
 Snow was expected for the next two days, further frustrating rescue efforts as the possibility of finding survivors dwindled to next to none.

 On 18 April 2013, the army resumed the search operation for the remaining bodies of the victims of April 2012 avalanche in Gayari sector near the Siachen glacier after improvement of weather and melting of snow.
 The search operation was suspended on 27 November 2012 due to winter season.
-121 bodies were recovered in 2012 whereas 19 bodies are yet to be found.
+121 bodies were recovered in 2012 whereas 19 bodies were yet to be found.

 As of 8 June 2013, search & rescue teams of the army had recovered 131 dead bodies while search for the remaining nine continued.

 On 2 October 2013, Pakistan Army Chief General Ashfaq Pervez Kayani said that 133 bodies had so far been recovered from Gayari sector while search for the remaining seven continued.